backdrop-contrib/fivestar/README.txt

 2) Activate voting on each content type.
-For example, if you want Fivestar to appear on story nodes, use Administer -> Content Management -> Content Types -> Story, and check the "Enable Five Star rating" box under the "Five Star ratings" heading.
+For example, if you want Fivestar to appear on story nodes, use Administer -> Content Management -> Content Types -> Story, and check the "Enable Fivestar rating" box under the "Fivestar ratings" heading.
 Repeat for each content type desired.

 3) Enable anonymous voting.
    If you want to allow anonymous voting, you'll need to set permissions for